heheshang/AuroraPlan/Rust for Rustaceans.md

 the same time.
 The cost you pay is that the values are no longer necessarily contiguous in memory (they may have wrapped around), which means that VecDeque<T> does not implement AsRef<[T]>.

-Methods
+###### Methods

 Let’s round off with a rapid-fire look at some neat methods.
 First up is Arc::make_mut, which takes a &mut Arc<T> and gives you a &mut T. If the Arc is the last one in existence, it gives you the T that was behind the Arc; otherwise, it allocates a new Arc<T> that holds a clone of the T, swaps that in for the currently referenced Arc, and then gives &mut to the T in the new singleton Arc.

-The Clone::clone_from method is an alternative form of .clone() that lets you reuse an instance of the type you clone rather than allocate a new one.
-In other words, if you already have an x: T, you can do x.clone_from(y) rather than x = y.clone(), and you might save yourself some allocations. std::fmt::Formatter::debug_*is by far the easiest way to implement Debug yourself if #[derive(Debug)] won’t work for your use case, such as if you want to include only some fields or expose information that isn’t exposed by the The Rust Ecosystem 233
+- The Clone::clone_from method is an alternative form of .clone() that lets you reuse an instance of the type you clone rather than allocate a new one.
+In other words, if you already have an x: T, you can do x.clone_from(y) rather than x = y.clone(), and you might save yourself some allocations.
-Debug implementations of your type’s fields.
+- std::fmt::Formatter::debug_*is by far the easiest way to implement Debug yourself if #[derive(Debug)] won’t work for your use case, such as if you want to include only some fields or expose information that isn’t exposed by the Debug implementations of your type’s fields.
 When implementing the fmt method of Debug, simply call the appropriate debug_method on the Formatter that’s passed in (debug_struct or debug_map, for example), call the included methods on the resulting type to fill in details about the type (like field to add a field or entries to add a key/value entry), and then call finish.
-Instant::elapsed returns the Duration since an Instant was created.
+- Instant::elapsed returns the Duration since an Instant was created.
 This is much more concise than the common approach of creating a new Instant and subtracting the earlier instance.
-Option::as_deref takes an Option<P> where P: Deref and returns Option<&P::Target> (there’s also an as_deref_mut method).
+- Option::as_deref takes an Option<P> where P: Deref and returns Option<&P::Target> (there’s also an as_deref_mut method).
 This simple operation can make functional transformation chains that operate on Option much cleaner by avoiding the inscrutable .as_ref().map(|r| &*_r).
-Ord::clamp lets you take any type that implements Ord and clamp it between two other values of a given range.
+- Ord::clamp lets you take any type that implements Ord and clamp it between two other values of a given range.
 That is, given a lower limit min and an upper limit max, x.clamp(min, max) returns min if x is less than min, max if x is greater than max, and x otherwise.
-Result::transpose and its counterpart Option::transpose invert types that nest Result and Option.
+- Result::transpose and its counterpart Option::transpose invert types that
+nest Result and Option.
 That is, transposing a Result<Option<T>, E> gives an Option<Result<T, E>>, and vice versa.
 When combined with ?, this operation can make for cleaner code when working with Iterator::next and similar methods in fallible contexts.
-Vec::swap_remove is Vec::remove’s faster twin.
+- Vec::swap_remove is Vec::remove’s faster twin.
 Vec::remove preserves the
 order of the vector, which means that to remove an element in the middle, it must shift all the later elements in the vector down by one.
 This can be very slow for large vectors.
 Vec::swap_remove, on the other hand, swaps the to-be-removed element with the last element and then truncates the vector’s length by one, which is a constant-time operation.
 Be aware, though, that it will shuffle your vector around and thus invalidate old indexes!

-Patterns in the Wild
+#### Patterns in the Wild

 As you start exploring codebases that aren’t your own, you’ll likely come across a couple of common Rust patterns that we haven’t discussed in the book so far.
 Knowing about them will make it easier to recognize them, and thus understand their purpose, when you do encounter them.
 You may even find use for them in your own codebase one day!

-Index Pointers
+##### Index Pointers

 Index pointers allow you to store multiple references to data within a data structure without running afoul of the borrow checker.
 For example, if you want to store a collection of data so that it can be efficiently accessed in